rankirokz-prog/shubhdin/localization/SHUBHDIN-LANGUAGE-BIBLE.md

 2. **Telugu** — home market; Ram is the native reviewer (zero review cost, fastest validation of the whole pipeline)
 3. Tamil · Kannada · Marathi · Bengali — by user analytics
 - English remains canonical source, always.

+---

+## 10. INDIC TYPOGRAPHY LAW (applies to ALL Indian languages)

+**Never apply `letter-spacing` to text that may contain Indic script.**

+CSS letter-spacing inserts space between glyph clusters.
+In Latin script this looks elegant; in Devanagari (and Telugu, Kannada, Tamil, Bengali) it separates a consonant from its matra/conjunct, producing broken output:

+- दिल → "दि ल"  ·  बातचीत → "बा तची त"  ·  मुलाक़ात → "मु ला क़ा त"

+This was caught in the first Hindi PDF review and fixed suite-wide (11 removals across 8 reports).
+Star-rating spans (★★★☆☆) may keep letter-spacing — those are Latin/symbol glyphs.

+**Companion rules:**
+1. Every `font-family` stack that may render Indic text MUST include the script's font before the generic fallback — e.g. `'Cormorant Garamond','Noto Serif Devanagari',serif`.
+A display font with no Indic coverage silently falls back to a system font with poor shaping.
+2. Each report carries a `devanagari-print-safety` CSS guard that resets letter-spacing globally and enables ligature/kerning features in print.
+3. When adding a new language, load its Noto font (Noto Serif Telugu, Kannada, Tamil, Bengali, Devanagari for Marathi) and repeat rule 1.

+---

 ## 9. TELUGU / TAMIL / KANNADA / MARATHI / BENGALI CONSTITUTIONS